KevinJ90825/brightwheel-test/Readme.md

 2. `workon brightwheel-kj`
 3. `pip install -r requirements.txt`

+### Using Production Keys For Local Devlopment
+There are API keys required for Sendgrid and Mailgun.
+It's unwise to put these keys in the public repository though, so I'll send them over when submitting the project.

+You should replace the default values for `SENDGRID_API_KEY` and `MAILGUN_API_ENDPOINT` in the `settings.py` file with the values I provide.
+Ideally the default local keys would be sandbox API keys.

 ### Running The Service
 If you'd like to run the project locally, you can open a terminal in the project directory and enter the following
 commands: